-- Building an SMB2_PREAUTH_INTEGRITY_CAPABILITIES negotiate context: - The server MUST add an SMB2_PREAUTH_INTEGRITY_CAPABILITIES negotiate context to the response's NegotiateContextList. - HashAlgorithmCount MUST be set to 1. - SaltLength MUST be set to an implementation-specific<248> number of Salt bytes. - HashAlgorithms[0] MUST be set to Connection.PreauthIntegrityHashId. - The Salt buffer MUST be filled with SaltLength unique bytes that are generated for this response by a cryptographic secure pseudo-random number generator. - Building an SMB2_ENCRYPTION_CAPABILITIES negotiate response context: - If the server received an SMB2_ENCRYPTION_CAPABILITIES negotiate context in the client's negotiate request, the server MUST add an SMB2_ENCRYPTION_CAPABILITIES negotiate context to the response's NegotiateContextList.
+- Building an SMB2_PREAUTH_INTEGRITY_CAPABILITIES negotiate context: - The server MUST add an SMB2_PREAUTH_INTEGRITY_CAPABILITIES negotiate context to the response's NegotiateContextList. - HashAlgorithmCount MUST be set to 1. - SaltLength MUST be set to an implementation-specific<262> number of Salt bytes. - HashAlgorithms[0] MUST be set to Connection.PreauthIntegrityHashId. - The Salt buffer MUST be filled with SaltLength unique bytes that are generated for this response by a cryptographic secure pseudo-random number generator. - Building an SMB2 ENCRYPTION CAPABILITIES negotiate response context: - If the server received an SMB2_ENCRYPTION_CAPABILITIES negotiate context in the client's negotiate request, the server MUST add an SMB2_ENCRYPTION_CAPABILITIES negotiate context to the response's NegotiateContextList.
 Note that the server MUST send an SMB2_ENCRYPTION_CAPABILITIES context even if the client and server have no common cipher.
-This is done so that the client can differentiate between a server that does not support encryption (no SMB2_ENCRYPTION_CAPABILITIES context in the response's NegotiateContextList) and a server that supports encryption but does not share a cipher with the client (an SMB2_ENCRYPTION_CAPABILITIES context in the response's NegotiateContextList that indicates a cipher of 0). - CipherCount MUST be set to 1. - Ciphers[0] MUST be set to Connection.CipherId. - Building an SMB2_COMPRESSION_CAPABILITIES negotiate response context: - If the server processed the SMB2_COMPRESSION_CAPABILITIES negotiate request context, then the server MUST build an SMB2_COMPRESSION_CAPABILITIES negotiate response context by setting the following: - If Connection.CompressionIds is empty, - Set CompressionAlgorithmCount to 1.Set CompressionAlgorithms to "NONE". - Otherwise, - Set CompressionAlgorithmCount to the number of compression algorithms in Connection.CompressionIds. - Set CompressionAlgorithms to Connection.CompressionIds. - If IsChainedCompressionSupported is TRUE and SMB2_COMPRESSION_CAPABILITIES_FLAG_CHAINED bit is set in Flags field of negotiate request context, SMB2_COMPRESSION_CAPABILITIES_FLAG_CHAINED bit MUST be set in Flags field and Connection.SupportsChainedCompression MUST be set to TRUE.
+This is done so that the client can differentiate between a server that does not support encryption (no SMB2_ENCRYPTION_CAPABILITIES context in the response's NegotiateContextList) and a server that supports encryption but does not share a cipher with the client (an SMB2_ENCRYPTION_CAPABILITIES context in the response's NegotiateContextList that indicates a cipher of 0). - CipherCount MUST be set to 1. - Ciphers[0] MUST be set to Connection.CipherId. - Building an SMB2 COMPRESSION CAPABILITIES negotiate response context: - If the server processed the SMB2_COMPRESSION_CAPABILITIES negotiate request context, then the server MUST build an SMB2_COMPRESSION_CAPABILITIES negotiate response context by setting the following: - If IsChainedCompressionSupported is TRUE and SMB2_COMPRESSION_CAPABILITIES_FLAG_CHAINED bit is set in Flags field of negotiate request context, SMB2_COMPRESSION_CAPABILITIES_FLAG_CHAINED bit MUST be set in Flags field and Connection.SupportsChainedCompression MUST be set to TRUE. - If Connection.CompressionIds is empty, - The server SHOULD<263> set CompressionAlgorithmCount to 0. - Otherwise, - Set CompressionAlgorithmCount to the number of compression algorithms in Connection.CompressionIds.

-- If Connection.CompressionIds is empty, - Set CompressionAlgorithmCount to 1. - Set CompressionAlgorithms to "NONE". - Otherwise, - Set CompressionAlgorithmCount to the number of compression algorithms in Connection.CompressionIds. - Set CompressionAlgorithms to Connection.CompressionIds. - Building an SMB2 RDMA TRANSFORM CAPABILITIES negotiate response context: - If the server processed the SMB2_RDMA_TRANSFORM_CAPABILITIES negotiate request context, then the server MUST build an SMB2_RDMA_TRANSFORM_CAPABILITIES negotiate response context by setting the following: - If Connection.RDMATransformIds is empty, set TransformCount to 1 and set RDMATransformIds to SMB2 RDMA TRANSFORM NONE. - Otherwise, set RDMATransformIds to Connection.RDMATransformIds and set TransformCount to the number of elements in RDMATransformIds.
+- Set CompressionAlgorithms to Connection.CompressionIds. - Building an SMB2 RDMA TRANSFORM CAPABILITIES negotiate response context: - If the server processed the SMB2_RDMA_TRANSFORM_CAPABILITIES negotiate request context, then the server MUST build an SMB2_RDMA_TRANSFORM_CAPABILITIES negotiate response context by setting the following: - If Connection.RDMATransformIds is empty, set TransformCount to 1 and set RDMATransformIds to SMB2_RDMA_TRANSFORM_NONE. - Otherwise, set RDMATransformIds to Connection.RDMATransformIds and set TransformCount to the number of elements in RDMATransformIds. - Building an SMB2 SIGNING CAPABILITIES negotiate response context: - If the server processed the SMB2_SIGNING_CAPABILITIES negotiate request context, then the server MUST build an SMB2_SIGNING_CAPABILITIES negotiate response context by setting the following: - SigningAlgorithmId MUST be set to Connection.SigningAlgorithmId. - SigningAlgorithmCount MUST be set to 1. - Building an SMB2_TRANSPORT_CAPABILITIES negotiate response context: - If the server processed the SMB2_TRANSPORT_CAPABILITIES negotiate request context, then the server MUST build an SMB2_TRANSPORT_CAPABILITIES negotiate response context by setting the following: - If Connection.AcceptTransportSecurity is TRUE, Flags MUST be set to SMB2 ACCEPT TRANSPORT LEVEL SECURITY.